 3. Melt the 100g chocolate bar in a bowl over a saucepan of boiling water.
 Only a little boiling water is enough to melt the chocolate, about half an inch/1.27cm.
 Mix one Tbsp of Grand Marnier in the melted chocolate.

-4. Pour the butter and sugar mix into a bowl, then gradually add the eggs, the sieved flour, the tbsp of cocoa powder, and the melted chocolate until just cobined.
+4. Pour the butter and sugar mixture into a bowl, then gradually add the eggs, the sieved flour, the tbsp of cocoa powder, and the melted chocolate until just combined.
 Add a tsp of Valencia orange essence to the mix.

 5. Grease a small cake tin with a loose base.
 Pour the sponge mixture in.
 Transfer to the oven to bake for 30 minutes or until risen and cooked through.